saucelabs/sauce-docs/docs/dev/cli/test-configuration-options.md

 ```

 ### `platformName`
 __Description__: The name of the operating system the browser or mobile device should be running on.
-See the [WebDriver W3C Editor website](https://w3c.github.io/webdriver/#dfn-platform-name) for more info.
+See the [WebDriver W3C Specification](https://w3c.github.io/webdriver/#dfn-platform-name) for more info.

 __Value Type__: string.